ZeldOcarina/nu-dentistry/pro-teeth-whitening.md

       as if you went to a teeth whitening dentist.
 Their effects are more gradual, sometimes taking days or weeks for a visible difference.
 They also won't whiten your smile as much as professional systems.
-  - heading: HOW MANY DAYS AFTER TEETH WHITENING CAN I DRINK COFFEE?
-    content: After your in-house whitening, we recommend that you stay away from coffee and other dark, staining foods for at least 48 hours.
-Your teeth will be porous in the following days, meaning that they are especially vulnerable to staining.
-      After this time, we recommend that you enjoy your coffee in moderation—it stained your teeth before, and it can do so again.
   superheading: ''
   heading: Frequently Asked Questions
   text: